292 billion US$

 Smallholder farmers commonly grow bananas primarily for home consumption in backyard gardens.
 They grow a diversity of dessert and cooking cultivars depending on their preferences and the ease with which they can be produced.

 In small plantations, bananas are grown as monocrops in areas ranging from 2 to 20 hectares.
 The cultivars are selected based on local consumer preferences, the prevailing agroclimatic conditions and the types of pests and diseases present.

 The tropical race 4 strain that causes Fusarium wilt in Cavendish cultivars, was confirmed in 2005.
 The isolates had been collected from banana farms in the Davao Region, which occupies the southeastern portion of Mindanao.
 TR4 impacts both large commercial growers and smallholder farmers growing Cavendish for the export market.

 The extent of the damage in the large Cavendish plantations for export has not been documented, but evidence suggests that the disease has taken a toll.
 In 2016, the Japanese company Itochu announced that it plans to invest US$57.7 million) in its Philippines subsidiary, Dole International Holdings, to increase productivity.
 The subsidiary reported a 30% decline in production, to about 540,000 tonnes, between 2012 and 2015.
 The goal is to raise production to about 850,000 tonnes through irrigation, the planting of more resistant material (most likely GCTCVs) and relocation of farms "to sites with better soil", by which it probably means TR4-free soils.

-The Mindanao Banana Farmers and Exporters Association, which represents small-scale farmers growing Cavendish cultivars for the export market, has reported that about 5,900 hectares of their members’ aggregate plantation area had been infected, including 3,000 hectares that have been abandoned.
+In 2013, the Mindanao Banana Farmers and Exporters Association, which represents small-scale farmers growing Cavendish cultivars for the export market, has reported that about 5,900 hectares of their members’ aggregate plantation area had been infected, including 3,000 hectares that have been abandoned.